kanzure/nanoengineer/src/README.txt

 VERSION/INFO
 =============

-This is NanoEngineer-1 v0.7 (Alpha 7) as of April 24, 2006.
+This is NanoEngineer-1 v0.8 (Alpha 8) as of July 4, 2006.
 See the COPYRIGHT section for distribution and copyright notices.
 Send all bug reports and questions for NanoEngineer-1 to support@nanorex.com.

 You may access the most current copy of this file on-line at: http://www.nanoengineer-1.net/mediawiki/index.php?title=Readme_A7